felixdagnon/AWS-serverless-lab/README.md

 - Now the underlying database will be Dynamo.

-So DynamoDB is a double OSS flagship, no SQL database compared to RDS, which is a relational database.
+DynamoDB is a double OSS flagship, no SQL database compared to RDS, which is a relational database.

 And the difference here is for RDS, we madke it multi AZ by clicking option, we pay for it but the failover is automatic.